Honest admission: I have never been camping.

 “Bottom line: It all depends on state laws and rules or regulations at a hotel, campground/RV park, and state or national park.”

-Clearly, because of the risks of unknown territory and/or unplanned encounters, RVers often carry defensive weapons such as firearms, Tasers and even chemical sprays.
+Clearly, because of the risks of unknown territory and/or unplanned encounters, RVers on camping trips often carry defensive weapons such as firearms, Tasers and even chemical sprays.
 But the biggest question facing most who wish to equip themselves for such reasons is: “What are my legal rights regarding weapons possession and concealment?”

 Thankfully, transporting firearms across state lines in an RV is pretty similar to using any other vehicle.
 The Gun Control Act of 1968 says that anyone, with some exceptions, can carry a firearm across state lines (even without a permit).
 The key is that the gun needs to remain unloaded and stored where you (or someone else) cannot easily reach it.
 This means your firearms must be stored in a locked compartment (separate from ammunition) in the back area of your RV — not in a center console or glove box.
 Check for reciprocity, however, if you are licensed to carry a concealed weapon; you may be able to carry your firearm within reach.